HACCP Food Contamination

-Throughout the course, learners will be taught how to apply HACCP principles to develop critical control points, monitoring procedures, and corrective actions to manage food contamination risks effectively.
-The course also highlights the importance of proper documentation, record-keeping, and audits to ensure ongoing compliance with food safety regulations.
+Through this course, learners explore methods to identify hazards at every stage of food production, from raw materials to finished products, and develop critical control points, monitoring procedures, and corrective actions to manage risks effectively.
+Learners also examine proper documentation, record-keeping, and auditing practices to ensure ongoing compliance with food safety regulations.

 Course Overview